What is ERP? Definition, Industry-Specific Uses & Examples

 As adoption grew, MRP evolved into MRP II (Manufacturing Resource Planning): the true precursor to modern ERP.
 MRP II aimed to use computer technology to connect different arms of an organization and form a cohesive business enterprise.

-The term ‘ERP’ itself first appeared in the 1990s, and the concept has gone through massive revolutions since then.
+The term "ERP" itself first appeared in the 1990s, and the concept has gone through massive revolutions since then.
 Cloud-based ERP opened the door for businesses of all sizes.
 And today?
-ERP systems include artificial intelligence (AI) technology, like genAI, and AI agents and assistants helping businesses automate tasks, predict outcomes, and make smarter decisions across finance, supply chain, and beyond.
+ERP systems include artificial intelligence (AI) technology, like genAI, plus AI agents and assistants that help businesses automate tasks, predict outcomes, and make smarter decisions across finance, supply chain, and beyond.

 What Is Cloud ERP?